RIKEN-RCCS/lens3/v1/doc/design.md

 __MinIO start delay__: Lens3 delays request handling on starting
 MinIO.
 Alternatively, it can be returning 503 with a "Retry-After" http header.
-Nginx (a reverse-proxy in front of Lens3) seems returning 502 on long delays.
+NGINX (a reverse-proxy in front of Lens3) seems returning 502 on long delays.
 See [rfc7231](https://httpwg.org/specs/rfc7231.htm).